-Warwick School has a large, thriving Sixth Form of almost 300 boys.
-The majority of our boys join the Sixth Form on completion of their GCSE studies and are joined by a number of students who come to us from a wide range of maintained and independent schools.
+Warwick School has a large, thriving Sixth Form of almost 160 pupils.
+The majority of our pupils join the Sixth Form on completion of their GCSE studies and are joined by a number of pupils who come to us from a wide range of state sector and independent schools.

 The basis of the Sixth Form experience at Warwick is a structured academic programme.
-All boys are encouraged to take increasing responsibility for their own work ethic.
+All pupils are encouraged to take increasing responsibility for their own work ethic.
 To complement this, the school operates a system of regular assessment of progress and frequent reporting to parents.
-This means that staff, as well as parents, are kept fully informed of a student’s progress to date and possible outcomes.
+This means that staff, as well as parents, are kept fully informed of a pupil's progress to date and possible outcomes.

-Sixth Form life at Warwick is thus a distinct and formative experience.
-Boys who have reached this advanced stage in their education need recognition of their status within the school and of their growing capacity for self-discipline.
-The Sixth Form Centre is an expression of these principles.
-Within the Sixth Form Centre there are facilities for private study, relaxation and easy access to members of staff with specific responsibility for the Sixth Form.
-The centre thus provides a wonderful opportunity for Sixth Formers to develop a community spirit based on the principles of self-management and collective responsibility.
+Within the Shared Sixth Form Centre, both Warwick School boys and King's High girls can socialise and study together.
+When the bell goes, Warwick pupils turn right to their classrooms and King's pupils turn left to theirs.
+In the Shared Sixth Form Centre, there are facilities for private study, relaxation and easy access to members of staff with specific responsibility for the Sixth Form.
+The Centre provides a wonderful opportunity for Sixth Formers to develop a community spirit based on the principles of self-management and collective responsibility.